Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Introduction

 In our opinion, a further progress in the understanding the HC model in $\bbZ^3$ may include answering the following open questions.

 \begin{description} \item{1)} Is it true that for every attainable $D$ there exists at least one dense-packing AC in $\bbZ^3$ which is periodic? \item{2)} Is it true that for every attainable $D$ there exists at least one dense-packing AC which is a sub-lattice of $\bbZ^3$? \item{3)} In the case of an affirmative answer to the previous question, is it possible to develop a number-theoretical description of those sub-lattices, similarly to the two-dimensional case? \item{4)} What are the exact values of $D$ with sliding on $\bbZ^3$?
-Are there finitely many of them? \item{5)} Is the Gibbs measure unique (for all $u>0$) for sliding values of $D^2$? \item{6)} Does there exist an m-potential representation of the energy in \eqref{eq:ener} for all attainable values of $D$? \item{7)} Does a Peierls bound hold true for all non-sliding values of $D^2$? \item{8)} Is it true that the dominant class of ground states is always unique? \end{description}
+Are there finitely many of them? \item{5)} Does there exist an m-potential representation of the energy in \eqref{eq:ener} for all attainable values of $D$? \item{6)} Does some sort of a Peierls bound hold true for all values of $D$? \item{7)} Is it true that the dominant class of ground states is always unique? \end{description}

-This paper includes $9$ sections.
+This paper includes $11$ sections.
 In Section \ref{Sec2} we introduce necessary technical concepts.
-In Sections \ref{Sec:D=234} - \ref{SecD=10} we consider the cases of values of $D^2\leq 12$.
+In Sections \ref{Sec:D=234} - \ref{SecD=11} we consider the cases of values of $D^2\leq 12$.
 Section \ref{SecD=2llEPGM} contains the analysis for $D^2=2\ell^2$, $\ell\in\bbN$.
-Section \ref{Appendix} is an appendix containing the description of cubic and FCC $\ell$-sub-lattices in $\bbZ^3$, depending on arithmetic properties of $\ell$.
+Section \ref{AppendixA} is an appendix containing the description of cubic and FCC $\ell$-sub-lattices in $\bbZ^3$, depending on arithmetic properties of $\ell$.
+Section \ref{AppendixB} is an appendix containing a note on the PS theory for an infinite/hard-core potential.